Automattic/jetpack/readme.txt

 * Admin Experience: Improve timing our "just in time messages" for new sites setting up Jetpack for the first time.
 * JSON API: Add behind the scene improvements to support the WordPress.com site management experience.
 * Portfolios: Remove the "Portfolio Items" description that would display on some themes.
+* WordAds: Add location id (e.g. under the post) to the ad calls.

 **Improved compatibility**